|Elliott Sound Products||Project 37|

 Figure 2 - Preamp Wiring Suggestion

 In some cases - due to an amplifier with unusually low input sensitivity for instance - an output gain stage might be needed.
 This would typically use another gain module using the circuit above, but generally with lower gain.
 It is expected that a gain of 2 (6dB) will be enough for any amplifier, since this will provide an output of 4V RMS for a CD players typical 2V output.
 I have found that with typical sources, a preamp gain of about 10dB is sufficient to drive a typical power amplifier, so the additional gain will probably not be needed.
+However, using an output stage as well means that the interconnect cable capacitance won't cause high frequency loss.

 Photo of Prototype